AbigailGreen/AyrshireWitches/README.md

 ![alt text](validation-results/lighthouse-ss.PNG)

+All three pages of the site scored 100 for accessibility.

 ### Bugs
 Initial Lighthouse testing via Devtools revealed that accessibility was affected by the light grey background colour of the headings on the homepage- resulting in a score of 96.

 Initial lighthouse testing also showed that performance could be improved by compressing the main header image.

 ### Solved bugs
-Accesibility was improved by altering the background colour to white.
+Accesibility was improved by altering the background colour of the headings on the homepage to white.
-Upon making this change, Lighthouse returned accessibility score of 100 for all three pages of the site.
+Upon making this change, Lighthouse returned accessibility score of 100.

 Performance was improved by compressing the main header image.